AstroOrbis/Orbis/README.md

 # Orbis
 An open-source client to be used on anarchy servers / any server really

+# Credits
+I used a lot of code from Meteor Client, look them up

 # Licence notes

 I will not be adding a licence because I can't find a license wich allows nobody to do anything to my code without permission.
 You have the following permissions: